Readme

 - I’m from Singapore; spent most of my life and met my wife there.
 Now in Seattle.

-- I’m an introvert by nature and spend my weekends mostly at home.
+- I’m an introvert and prefer to spend my weekends reading, hacking, gaming at home.
 Nonetheless, work and public speaking has trained me to be a pseudo-extrovert.

 - Data Science @ IBM (Supply chain, anti-fraud, workforce analytics)

-- Data Science @ Lazada, an e-commerce start-up; acquired by Alibaba
+- Machine Learning @ Lazada, an e-commerce start-up; acquired by Alibaba

-- Data Science @ uCare.ai, a healthtech start-up
+- Machine Learning @ uCare.ai, a Series A healthtech start-up

 - Applied Science @ Amazon (current)

-- Empathy: I care about doing the right thing for customers, the business, and team.
+- Empathy: I care a lot about doing the right thing for customers, the org, and teams.

-- Communication: I’ve been told that I write & speak better than most tech folks.
+- Communication: I’m told I write and speak more articulately than most folks in tech.

 What are my quirks?

 - Chronic Imposter Syndrome: I’m surrounded by people much better than me; the Internet makes this easy.
-Thus, I never feel good enough (and value Growth).
+Thus, I never feel good enough (and value learning).

 - I find faces distracting: When we talk, I’ll often be staring somewhere above your head—this is how I focus.
 Please don’t be offended.

-- I like to joke and kid a lot: If I’m poking fun at you, it means I’m close to you and trust you can take it.
-But do let me know if I should stop.
+- I poke fun a lot: It’s my 2nd love language (after feeding people).
+If I’m poking fun at you, it means we’re close and I trust you can take it, but let me know if I should stop.

 What do I value most?